 Since agriculture and dairy sector share a relationship because of the mutually linked inputs and outputs, it is important to promote the two in tandem to move towards holistic growth.
 It is important to introduce efficient feeding methods and feeds, encourage commercialization and mechanization of dairy farms, develop networks to promote processed food and beverages based on milk, have well managed cold chain facilities to minimize wastage and organize the sector.

-In order to promote these and ensure the all-round development of the Indian dairy industry, we invite dairy companies, investors, packaging and processing machinery manufacturers, cold-chain developers, feeds suppliers, livestock healthcare companies to join 3rd edition of DairyTech Pune 2019 from 22-23-24 February 2019, Pune, India .
-It will be co-located with 3rd FoodTech Pune 2019 and 5th Agrex India 2019 at Pune.
+In order to promote these and ensure the all-round development of the Indian dairy industry, we invite dairy companies, investors, packaging and processing machinery manufacturers, cold-chain developers, feeds suppliers, livestock healthcare companies to join 3rd edition of DairyTech Pune 2019 from 22-23-24 February 2019 at Messe Global, Laxmi Lawns, Magarpatta, Pune, India .
+It will be co-located with 3rd FoodTech Pune 2019 and 5th Agrex India 2019.
 This is the best place to become part of the emerging Indian Dairy Industry and promote its further commercialization.